w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Blurring of the architectural borderlines

-* DL is often replaced by “data platform” or “data ecosystem”
+* DL is often replaced by "data platform" or "data ecosystem"
 * Encompass systems supporting data-intensive storage, computation, analysis

 # Data platform